kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 Introduction to Simulation
 ==========================
 First, we have to include the simulator dependency in our pom file.
-The simulator version is the same as kompics, in this case ``0.9.1-SNAPSHOT``:
+The simulator version is the same as kompics:

 .. code-block:: xml